aosabook/500lines/dagoba/chapter.md

 To alleviate this dismal performance most databases index over oft-queried fields, which turns an O(n) search into an O(log n) search.
 This gives considerably better search performance, but at the cost of some write performance and a lot of space -- indices can easily double the size of a database.
 Careful balancing of the space/time tradeoffs of indices is part of the perpetual tuning process for most databases.

 Graph databases sidestep this issue by making direct connections between vertices and edges, so graph traversals are just pointer jumps: no need to read through everything, no need for indices.
 Now finding your friends has the same price regardless of total number of people in the graph, with no additional space cost or write time cost.
 One downside to this approach is that the pointers work best when the whole graph is in memory on the same machine.
-Sharding a graph across multiple machines is still an active area of research.
-[TODO footnote: point to a couple graph theory papers on NP-completeness of optimal splitting, but also some practical takes on this that mostly work ok]
+Effectively sharding a graph database across multiple machines is still an active area of research. [footnote: Sharding a graph database requires partitioning the graph.
+Optimal graph partitioning is NP-hard, even for simple graphs like trees and grids, and even the approximation algorithms are in NP. [http://arxiv.org/pdf/1311.3144v2.pdf, http://dl.acm.org/citation.cfm?doid=1007912.1007931] ]

 We can see this at work in the microcosm of Dagoba if we replace the functions for finding edges.
 Here's a naive version that searches through all the edges in linear time.
 It harkens back to our very first implementation, but uses all the structures we've since built.